TimSchulz1991/msp4-django-8gag/README.md

 #### 3. Post a Meme
 - As a logged-in user, I want to be able to create and delete a post with a picture, so that I can share my memes with others (MH)
-    - Works flawlessly as intended.
+    - Works as intended.
 An error messsage is shown in case an error occurs (e.g. uploading wrong file format).

 #### 4. Likes/Comments
 - As a logged-in user, I want to be able to create and delete comments, so that I can interact with other people's memes (MH)